 I’m posting this disclosure to set forth the things that I think readers of this site, and my work overall, ought to know about some of my biases and about things that I will and won’t do on this site with respect to these biases.

 No one pays me to write this blog, nor will I agree to blog anything here for payment.
-That said, I may include links to other sites, and may use affiliate programs (including but not limited to Amazon Smile or for other purposes; I think some links still are set up to benefit the Berkman Center from when I first started out blogging but I can’t be sure; buyer beware!).
+That said, I may include links to other sites, and may use affiliate programs (including but not limited to Amazon affiliate programs, such as Smile or others; I think some links may still be set up to benefit the Berkman Center from when I first started out blogging but I can’t be sure; buyer beware!).

 Most of my time and focus is geared toward my work as president of the MacArthur Foundation.
 To the extent that you are interested in my academic biases, I would point you to the elements of the Berkman Center’s mission.
 (I was previously executive director of the Berkman Center and a faculty director.)
 I strive to be an objective researcher and teacher, but of course I adopt certain normative viewpoints on the issues that I write about here.

 I also have “outside activities” beyond my MacArthur Foundation-related obligations.
 For instance, from time to time, a book or article that I write may generate royalties.
 I also participate, and have participated, in various companies and non-profit organization as a board member, adviser, and/or investor.
 For instance, I have chaired the board of the Knight Foundation and was involved in setting up the Digital Public Library of America.
 I also have a modest number of not-very-valuable stock holdings in other private and public technology companies — sadly, nowhere near the “5% beneficial owners of a publicly traded security” threshold that the SEC sets forth — mostly through ordinary index funds held in retirement accounts and the like.
 I can’t imagine any of that would affect what I write here, but I suppose you never know.